ofallonlabs/saeedmirshekari/_src/blog/loss-functions-in-machine-learning-and-data-science.md

 description: Loss functions measure model prediction errors, guiding optimization.
 Key types include MSE and MAE for regression, Cross-Entropy and Hinge Loss for classification, and specialized ones like Dice Loss for segmentation and Triplet Loss for similarity learning.
-Selecting the right loss function enhances model performance in tasks from finance to medical imaging.
 meta_title: Loss Functions in Machine Learning and Data Science
 meta_description: Loss functions measure model prediction errors, guiding optimization.
 Key types include MSE and MAE for regression, Cross-Entropy and Hinge Loss for classification, and specialized ones like Dice Loss for segmentation and Triplet Loss for similarity learning.
-Selecting the right loss function enhances model performance in tasks from finance to medical imaging.
 author: Saeed Mirshekari
 date: 2024-08-21T12:41:51.488Z
 tags: